yuff1006/Around_the_US/README.md

 # Project 4: Around The U.S.

-## About the Project

-Around The U.S. is a web app documenting pictures of destinations a user wants to display on their personal page.
+An Instagram-like app that displays user's pictures and places, with functionality to like, delete, and custimize.

 ![Overview](./src/images/overview.png)